jiaming-jiang/jiaming-jiang.github.io/stuckoverflow.md

-To find the most related tags among the *13321* tags that were used together on 2016 November, we calculate a *pmi-like* calculation without considering the usage of tag **trump** given it is equal among all tags.
+<div style="text-align: justify"> To find the most related tags among the *13321* tags that were used together on 2016 November, we calculate a *pmi-like* calculation without considering the usage of tag **trump** given it is equal among all tags.
 With the filtering approach explained below, we reduce the number of related tags to **176**.
-Here are the tags with the highest ratio, with our approach:
+Here are the tags with the highest ratio, with our approach: </div>

 <div class="row">
 <div class="col-md-6" markdown="1">